WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 1. Avoid key types that are used for non-TLS protocols whose output could be confused with a signature.
 That may be just the `rsaEncryption` OID from
    {{?RFC8017}}.
-2. Use the same format as TLS's signatures, specified in {{?I-D.ietf-tls-tls13}}
+2. Use the same format as TLS's signatures, specified in Section 4.4.3 of
-   section 4.4.3, with a context string that's specific to this use.
+   {{?I-D.ietf-tls-tls13}} , with a context string that's specific to this use.

 The specification also needs to define which signing algorithm to use.
 I expect to define that as a function from the key type, instead of allowing